apollo-business-automation/cp4ba-manual-deployment/README.md

 Hit Enter to continue.

+Pattern "Business Automation Application": Select optional components:
+1) Application Designer

+Tips: Application Designer is typically required if you are deploying a development or test environment.
+This feature will automatically install Business Automation Studio, if not already present.

+Application Engine is automatically installed in the environment.

+Make your selection or press enter to proceed.

+Tips: Press [ENTER] if you do not want any optional components or when you are finished selecting your optional components Enter a valid option [1 to 1 or ENTER]:

+Hit Enter to continue.

 Pattern "(a) Workflow Authoring": Select optional components:
 1) Business Automation Insights
+2) Data Collector and Data Indexer

-Tips: Press [ENTER] to accept the default (None of the components is selected) Enter a valid option [1 to 1 or ENTER]:
+Tips: Press [ENTER] to accept the default (None of the components is selected) Enter a valid option [1 to 2 or ENTER]: 2

 Hit Enter to continue.